 Patrycjusz Stremplewski received his Ph.D. degree in 2015 at Nicolaus Copernicus University in Toruń.
 He has educational background is in the laser physics of materials, especially active optical fibers and multiphoton processes in such materials.
 Since 2011 Patrycjusz Stremplewski was a member of the Optical Biological Imaging Group at Nicolaus Copernicus University, where he worked on development of optical methods for imaging of biological structures.
 Methods developed during this work were based on fluorescence, optical coherence tomography, photothermal effect and nonlinear optics.

-Dawid Borycki obtained PhD (with honors) in theoretical physics from the Nicolaus Copernicus University (NCU) in 2011.
-On his PhD he was also working as the software engineer in the Optopol Technology (Canon group) on the novel instrument for noninvasive eye imaging using the optical coherence tomography.
+Dawid Borycki has received his MSc, and PhD (with honors and in the group of top 5% graduates) in theoretical physics from the Nicolaus Copernicus University (NCU) in 2007 and 2011, respectively.
+During his PhD he was also working as the software engineer in the Optopol Technology (Canon group) on the Canon's OCT HS-100.
+This work resulted in several US patents.
+After receiving his PhD he joined optical biomedical imaging group (at NCU) leaded by prof. Wojtkowski.
+His project there was to develop novel spatio-temporal optical coherence (STOC) light modulation.